 Configure Tenable Nessus for Lieberman SSH

 Tenable Nessus provides an option for Lieberman SSH integration.
 Complete the following steps to configure Nessus with Lieberman SSH.
-(Any other descriptive verbiage we can add here?)

 To configure Nessus for Lieberman SSH:

-6. Click on the Credentials tab.
+9. Click the Credentials tab.

-9. Configure each field for SSH authentication.
+13. Configure each option for the SSH authentication.

 Option Description Required